Examples of Point Changes

 The number of points gained or lost in a single match depends on both the ratings (means) of the two players and on their standard deviations.
 Ignoring the standard deviations when looking at point changes is a frequent cause of confusion.
 The larger the standard deviation of a player’s rating, the less sure we are of the player’s playing strength, and so a single match result should have more effect, i.e., the match should be given more weight.
 Conversely, the smaller a player’s standard deviation, the surer we are of the player’s playing strength, and so a single match should have less effect.

 The standard deviation takes into account how many results we have for a player, how informative each was (win or loss, opponent’s rating and standard deviation), how long ago each was, and any prior information (about the player or the subpopulation the player is from).

 While the website displays ratings with a plus/minus (±) sign before the standard deviation, this does not mean that the player’s playing strength must be within one standard deviation of the mean.
-While it is likely that the player’s playing strength is within one standard deviation, it might be as much as two standard deviations from the mean.
+While it is likely that the player’s playing strength is within one standard deviation, it might be as much as two (or rarely three) standard deviations from the mean.